-Regular physical activity benefits everyone, whether or not you have psoriatic arthritis Inflammation in your muscles, tendons and other tissues may make it harder for you to stand up straight, turn and bend, or take a deep breath.
-Your physio or exercise physiologist can suggest suitable exercises to stretch and strengthen your muscles.
-These exercises will improve your posture and help to maintain flexibility.
-You should aim to do this stretching program every day, or at least five times per week.
-If you experience early morning stiffness, gentle stretching exercises under a warm shower will help.
+Inflammation in the attachments of your muscles, tendons to other tissues such as bones may make it harder for you to stand up straight, turn and bend, or take a deep breath.
+Your physio or exercise physiologist can suggest a specific program of exercises suitable for you, to move your joints and strengthen your muscles.
+This program will improve your posture and help to maintain flexibility.
+It is important to undertake your recommended program regularly, your physio or exercise physiologist will advise what is right for you.
+If you experience early morning stiffness, gentle stretching exercises under a warm shower may help.

-In addition to your stretching exercises, it is important to do at least 30 minutes of moderate exercise on most days of the week for your general fitness.
+In addition to your regular tailored exercise program for your joints, it is important to do at least 30 minutes of moderate exercise on most days of the week.
+This is important for your general fitness and also important for the health of your heart and lungs (aerobic fitness).
 You can do this either in one go or break your exercise into smaller efforts (for instance, three 10-minute or two 15-minute blocks per day).

-Activities that are likely to be good for your fitness include walking, swimming, water exercise, low-impact aerobics and riding a bike or exercise bike.
-Your physio or exercise physiologist can also suggest specific exercises and stretches that are appropriate for your situation.
+Activities that are good for your aerobic fitness include walking, swimming, water exercise, lowimpact fitness classes and riding a bike or exercise bike.

-Ask your physio or exercise physiologist to create a special

-exercise program you can do at home or at the local gym or swimming pool.
+Discuss with your physio or exercise physiologist options that are appropriate for you.
+They may also be able to create a program that you can do at home, the local gym or swimming pool or suggest suitable classes in your area.

-Ask your State/Territory Arthritis

-Office about appropriate exercise

-programs in your local area, including

-community groups, sports centres or

-gyms who run programs specifically

-for people with arthritis.
+Ask your State/Territory Arthritis Office about appropriate exercise programs in your local area, including community groups, sports centres or gyms who run programs specifically for people with arthritis.